heybereket/oasis/docs/CONTRIBUTING.md

 6. Build/start the application by running ```yarn dev```
 7. Make your changes
 8. Submit a <a href="https://github.com/heybereket/oasis/pulls">pull request</a>!

+**Getting started with OAuth:**
+1. Head over to your firebase console
+2. On the sidebar, click "Authentication" and go to the "Sign-in Method" tab
+3. Now scroll to where it says "GitHub and click it"
+4. If it's disabled click "enable", then go to <a href="https://github.com/settings/developers">GitHub's Developer Settings</a>
+5. Next make a OAuth App and fill in the fields, and get the ```Client ID + Client Secret```, go back to Firebase
+6. Make sure you have the credidentials copied, paste them into Firebase
+7. At the bottom copy the callback URL and paste that in the GitHub Developer Settings spot for it
+8. Click "Save", and you will be good to go!

 **Uh oh, errors?**
 - <a href="https://docs.github.com/en/github/getting-started-with-github/fork-a-repo">Forking a Repository</a>